AspieSoft/go-regex-re2/readme.md

 regex.Compile(`re %1 and %2 ... %{12}`, `param 1`, `param 2` ..., `param 12`);

 // manually escape a string
-// note: compile params are automatically escaped regex.Escape(`(.*)? \$ \\$ \\\$ regex hack blocked`)
+// note: the compile methods params are automatically escaped regex.Escape(`(.*)? \$ \\$ \\\$ regex hack blocked`)

 // determine if a regex is valid, and can be compiled by this module